Attacking website using Brute Force is an old technique and still, exists on the Internet.

 One of the first things after setting up your website you should consider doing is to hide the login area.

-By default, WordPress login page is available as:
+By default, a WordPress login page is available as:

 Knowing the technologies, you are using is easy these days.

-Let’s hide the WordPress login area with following plugins.
+Let’s hide the WordPress login area with the following plugins.
 You can use any one of them.

 WPS Hide Login

-After changing the login URL, if someone try to access wp-admin/wp-login.php/login/admin then it will throw 404 error page.
+After changing the login URL, if someone tries to access wp-admin/wp-login.php/login/admin then it will throw 404 error page.

 Implement 2-factor Authentication

 2-factor authentication adds an extra layer of security to your WordPress website.
-Along with your credential, you also need to supply the one-time password (OTP).
+Along with your credential, you also need to supply a one-time password (OTP).

-This is achievable by using following plugins.
-Pick the one you like.
+This is achievable by using the following plugins.

 SUCURI is specialized in website antivirus and firewall.
-They help you to stop hack attempts, stop a DDoS attack, clean hack and complete security to your website.
+They help you to stop hack attempts, stop a DDoS attack, clean hack, and complete security to your website.
+Including brute force attack protection.

-WordPress security by SUCURI is probably the only thing you need to secure your WordPress website from Brute Force and many other security vulnerabilities.
+WordPress security by SUCURI is probably the only thing you need to secure your website from Brute Force and many other security vulnerabilities.
+The good thing about SUCURI is it supports many other platforms like Joomla, Drupal, Magento, PHP so in case you change the website technology in the future, you don’t need to spend another $$ for security.